dbh/az-900-reference/3-core-solutions/3-core-solutions-network.md

 ## Goals
 * ident defense in depth strategy
 * azure firewall - control traffic allowed on network
-* config network sec gruops to filter network traffice to/from
+* config network sec gruops to filter network traffic to/from
 * Explaine DDOS Prot

 ## Defense in depth